DevExpress-Examples/wpf-diagram-use-custom-functions-in-shape-templates/README.md

 # WPF DiagramControl - Complex Expressions and Custom Functions in Shape Templates

 This example demonstrates how to specify complex expressions and use custom functions to calculate the `ShapeTemplate`'s [Parameter](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.Shapes.Parameter) value.
-You can use custom expressions or functions to implement a complex logic for `Parameters` (for example, a circular motion).
+You can use custom expressions or functions to implement complex logic for `Parameters` (for example, a circular motion).

 In this example, the custom **Sector** shape allows users to specify its angle: